aditya-an1l/aditya-an1l/README.md

 - **Research** - R, Matlab, LaTex, Markdown
 - **CLI** - Bash / Shell Scripts

 The Tech and Open Source Community buzzes all the time with innovations, news, surprises, drama and (at times) advancements.
-I just my hands dirty and play alot.
+I just my hands dirty and play a lot.

 ## Software Skills
 <p align="center">